Stavrovouni Monastery: Today

 Recently, the monastery underwent a complete renovation.
 Its small church was restored again with frescoes and icons by the well-known painter, Fr.
 Kallinikos, a monk from Stavrovouni.
 The legend of the foundation is recorded in these pictures: St. Helena in a brilliant red garment and the Finding of the True Cross in Jerusalem.
-(As an aside, the emperor's mother recognised that she had the true Holy Cross by the miraculous healing of a woman.)
+(As an aside, the emperor's mother recognised that she had the True Cross by the miraculous healing of a woman).
 Colourful, but also not without the skull painted beneath Christ's Cross for centuries is the Deposition.
 The majority of the frescoes in the church refer to the Cross and the life of St. Helena.
 In this manner, Stavrovouni is continuing the deeply rooted Byzantine painting tradition.

-Services
+Ministries

 Stavrovouni has a long tradition in icon painting and frescoes, and its most famous icon painter monk is Father Kallinikos.
-Even the first Abbot Dionysios A' was an icon painter, and there are several pieces of work by monks from Stavrovouni in the island.
-Apart from icon painting, the monks work in a number of other services, such as agriculture and production of aromatics for the church.
+Even the first Abbot Dionysios I was an icon painter, and there are several pieces of work by monks from Stavrovouni on the island.
+Apart from icon painting, the monks work in a number of other ministries, such as agriculture and the production of aromatics for the church.
 Moreover, locals visit the monastery, especially on feast days, and follow the monks in their worship programme – in liturgy, vespers, etc.

 Metochia

 Metochia or Dependencies (Greek: Μετόχια) are small monasteries or chapels that belong to a main monastery.
 Stavrovouni has a number of metochia, of which the most well-known is Agia Varvara at the foot of Stavrovouni hill.
 Until some decades ago, most of the monks used to stay at this metochi as there was no water and electricity at the top of the hill, and only two or three monks would stay at the top.
 Other metochia are Panagia Stazousa and Agios Modestos, which are located between the villages of Pyrga and Klavdia.
-Today, monks at Agia Varvara work as icon painters and in agriculture, whereas monks at the other two metochia concentrate more on prayers and live more closely to a hermitic life.
+Today, monks at Agia Varvara work as icon painters and in agriculture, whereas monks at the other two metochia concentrate more on prayers and live more closely to the life of a hermit.

 At present, monks in Stavrovouni live a very strict form of monastic life, similar to that of the monks on Mount Athos.
 The rule of their first abbot, Dionysios I, forms the basis of this.
 Women are not allowed to enter the main part of the monastery, but they are allowed to visit the chapel out of it on the top of the hill.
 They are also allowed to visit the Metochi Agia Varvara at the foot of the hill only on Sundays.
 This rule is called avato (Greek: άβατο, meaning: entry is prohibited), and it is analogous to the strict life of monks in Mount Athos where women are not allowed to enter.
 This rule is applied in order to keep the monks isolated and living a stricter way of life.